Celebrating family time

 When my grandmother on my mother’s side passed away a few years back, we were able to be make the most of our time together.
 Through our family WhatsApp group, everyone was instantly up-to-speed about what the situation was, what we were thinking, needed to do and where we needed to be.
 We were able to get down to the hospital together, say our goodbyes together and be there for each other afterwards.

 Similarly, for times like Qingming, the act of planning and coordinating being there together is seamless.

-We knew where to go, who's going and when and we were sure to do so.
+As we have all gotten older with our own independent lives, we have all developed a greater appreciation of family time.
 When there are opportunities to be together, we all try to be there.